shimisnow/poc-nestjs/docs/markdown/github-actions.md

 This project has two GitHub Actions:

-1. [Unit Testing (Jest)](../../.github/workflows/unit-testing.yml): Executes unit testing when push or pull request to development
+1. [Unit and Integration testing (Jest)](../../.github/workflows/unit-testing.yml): Executes when push or pull request to development branches.
-2. [E2E Testing (Supertest)](../../.github/workflows/unit-testing.yml): Executes e2e testing when push or pull request to staging
+2. [e2e Testing (Supertest and Testcontainers)](../../.github/workflows/e2e-testing-financial-service.yml): Executes e2e testing when push or pull request to staging or main